Dreaker75/re-emerald/README.md

     - Unevolved Pokemon that evolve through level now get bonus experience if they're past their level requirement.
     - All EVs now cap at 252, rather than 255, and the stats are recalculated after every battle, even at level 100.
     - All non-berry items are restored after battle.
+ - The Bag can store up to x999 of the same item

 ## Pokemon changes:
 ### Location changes: